Celebrity Cruises Reviews (Updated 2019)

 On the Cutting Edge: The Futuristic Celebrity Fleet

 From the beginning, Celebrity has been known for high-end design, cutting-edge contemporary art, superior cuisine, and great spas.
-Its newest ships, the Solstice class, take all that to the next level, with multiple dining options, innovative public spaces, and a truly high-end aesthetic.
 Fleetwide, the line offers a glamorous, exciting experience while also keeping its prices within reach of the mainstream crowd.

 “Modern” is another word you could use for Celebrity.
-On the newer Solstice-class ships, you can check out an iPad from the guest services desk and take a self-guided tour of your ship’s art collection. iPads are also used as menus at the Qsine specialty restaurants aboard several of the Celebrity ships, and can even be bought duty-free on several Celebrity ships at the Celebrity iLounge, a high-style space where you can also take classes from Apple-certified staff, browse the web on MacBook Pro laptops, and buy other Apple gadgets.
+On the Solstice-class ships, you can check out an iPad from the guest services desk and take a self-guided tour of your ship’s art collection. iPads are also used as menus at the Qsine specialty restaurants aboard several of the Celebrity ships, and can even be bought duty-free on several Celebrity ships at the Celebrity iLounge, a high-style space where you can also take classes from Apple-certified staff, browse the web on MacBook Pro laptops, and buy other Apple gadgets.
 On Celebrity Edge you will find a control panel in each stateroom to control the lights.

 Activities On Celebrity Cruises

 Fleetwide, the onboard atmosphere balances enriching experiences with others that are just plain relaxing and fun.
 Foodies can sign up for culinary tours, wine and mixology events, and “Food as Art” demonstrations.
 Guests interested in fitness and health can take a seminar on Chinese herbal medicine or acupuncture; get an actual acupuncture treatment at the spa; or take a yoga, spinning, Pilates, or tai chi class at the gym.